aerospike/aerospike-client-python/doc/client.rst

         * **ttl** int
             | Time to live (expiration) of the record in seconds.
             |
-            |(*) 0 which means that the
+            | 0 which means that the
             | record will adopt the default TTL value from the namespace.
+            |
-            |(*) 0xFFFFFFFF (also, -1 in a signed 32 bit int)
+            | 0xFFFFFFFF (also, -1 in a signed 32 bit int)
             | which means that the record
             | will get an internal "void_time" of zero, and thus will never expire.
+            |
-            |(*) 0xFFFFFFFE (also, -2 in a signed 32 bit int)
+            | 0xFFFFFFFE (also, -2 in a signed 32 bit int)
             | which means that the record
+            |
             | ttl will not change when the record is updated.
             | Note that the TTL value will be employed ONLY on write/update calls.
+            |
             | Default: 0
         * **expressions** :class:`list`
             | Compiled aerospike expressions :mod:`aerospike_helpers` used for filtering records within a transaction.
             |
             | Default: None

-.. _aerospike_batch_write_policies:
+.. _aerospike_batch_remove_policies:

 Batch Remove Policies
 ---------------------